Rod Serling: The Twilight Zone

-On October 2, 1959, the Twilight Zone series, created by Serling, premiered on CBS.
+In early 1959, Serling formed his own film production company, Cayuga Productions, and in July 1959 signed an exclusive three-year contract with CBS, stipulating that he would continue delivering telescripts for Playhouse 90, as well as create, write, and produce new properties for the network (one of which became the new series, The Twilight Zone).
+On October 2, 1959, the Twilight Zone series, premiered on CBS.

 For this series, Serling fought hard to get and maintain creative control.
 He hired scriptwriters he respected, such as Richard Matheson and Charles Beaumont.
 In an interview, Serling said the show's science fiction format would not be controversial with sponsors, network executives, or the general public and would escape censorship, unlike the earlier script for Playhouse 90.

 Serling drew on his own experience for many episodes, frequently about boxing, military life, and airplane pilots.
 The Twilight Zone incorporated his social views on racial relations, somewhat veiled in the science fiction and fantasy elements of the shows.
 Occasionally, the point was quite blunt, such as in the episode "I Am the Night—Color Me Black", in which hatred caused a dark cloud to form in a small town in the American Midwest and spread across the world.
 Many Twilight Zone stories reflected his views on gender roles, featuring quick-thinking, resilient women as well as shrewish, nagging wives.

 The Twilight Zone aired for five seasons (the first three presented half-hour episodes, the fourth had hour-long episodes, and the fifth returned to the half-hour format).
 It won many television and drama awards and drew critical acclaim for Serling and his co-workers.
 Although it had loyal fans, The Twilight Zone had only moderate ratings and was twice canceled and revived.
 After five years and 156 episodes (92 written by Serling), he grew weary of the series.
 In 1964, he decided not to oppose its third and final cancellation.

 Serling sold the rights to The Twilight Zone to CBS.
 His wife later claimed he did this partly because he believed that his own production company, Cayuga Productions, would never recoup the production costs of the programs, which frequently went over budget.

 The Twilight Zone eventually resurfaced in the form of a 1983 film by Warner Bros.
 Former Twilight Zone actor Burgess Meredith was cast as the film's narrator, but does not appear on screen.
 There have been three attempts to revive the television series with mostly new scripts.
 In 1985, CBS used Charles Aidman (and later Robin Ward) as the narrator.
 In 2002, UPN featured Forest Whitaker in the role of narrator.
 In 2019, CBS made a third attempt at a successful revival, with Jordan Peele taking on producing duties as well as being host and narrator.